MiclAvdo/PrivBot/README.md

-A README.md file with:

-List of the technologies used.

-Descriptions of any Unsolved Problems (if any).
-Descriptions of Future Enhancements.

 # PrivBot
 The concept behind PrivBot is a digital assistant with a focus on security.
 Users will have their own login to secure their accounts, any data that is stored would be on a private server to avoid data harvisting for profit.
 As AI // DA tech becomes more integrated with our lives I believe there should be a parallel mindset along with machine learning that will keep user information secure, thus creating a more "human" AI as it enables the ability to keep secrets.